Thankful For Those Who Helped Me Up

 Motherhood, work, and life had kept me so busy, I hadn’t written anything creative in years.
 This assignment, a short story, was dipping my toes back into the creative pool.

-I chose to write about John's beheading, but from Herod's perspective.
+I chose to write about John’s beheading, but from Herod’s perspective.
 My dad loved it so much he did the “proud dad thing” and shared it with a friend of his, Gary Collier, who is himself an author of several books, and who leads the Institute for the Art of Biblical Conversation.
-Gary Collier asked if I would be interested in writing a full length novel for his small publishing company.
+Gary Collier asked if I would be interested in writing a full-length novel for his small publishing company.
+This is another person whose help I was thankful for.

 Would I?
 My head was in the clouds for days, idea tumbling over idea, buzzing with excitement that I might finally have a “real” book on a store shelf someday.
 Though the prospect of being a real author was incredibly exciting, I was also buoyed up by the idea that my writing could actually be used for God.
 I’ve never been really sure of what my “gift” was, what God gave me to help others.
 Perhaps this was it!